cgadek/Crane_Trachea/README.md

 ## Cryptic sexual size dimorphism

-Cryptic size dimorphism (CSDI) is a bit of a strange term.
+Cryptic size dimorphism (CSD) is a bit of a strange term.
 How can size dimorphism be cryptic.
 If we can say sizes are different doesn’t that imply we (humans) can detect the difference.
 After all cryptic as a concept in biology largely relies on the human frame of reference.
 We cannot tell what differences other animals can detect.
 No they do not all look/smell/sound/chemically signal the same.

-From a human standpoint, as if I could speak to any other, CSDI often refers to allometric scaling differences between the sexes, where one sexes body part is larger than expected given body size.
+From a human standpoint, as if I could speak to any other, CSD often refers to allometric scaling differences between the sexes, where one sexes body part is larger than expected given body size.